fxamacker/cbor/README.md

 CBOR is a concise binary alternative to JSON, and is specified in [RFC 7049](https://tools.ietf.org/html/rfc7049).

 This CBOR library is as easy as Go's ```encoding/json```.
+It can be used in a wide variety of projects.

+This CBOR library is as easy as Go's ```encoding/json```.
+It's a great fit for a wide variety of projects using CBOR.

-It’s small enough for IoT projects.
-And it prioritizes safety because software shouldn’t crash or get exploited while decoding malformed or malicious CBOR data.
+It’s small enough for IoT.
+And reliable enough for [WebAuthn (FIDO2) servers](https://github.com/fxamacker/webauthn).
+It avoids crashes and exploits when decoding malicious CBOR data.

 Install with ```go get github.com/fxamacker/cbor``` and use it like Go's ```encoding/json```.
 It supports `` `json:"name"` `` keys!

-## Design Goals ##
+## Design Goals
 This CBOR library is designed to be:
 * __Easy__ -- idiomatic API like `encoding/json` to reduce learning curve.
 * __Safe and reliable__ -- no `unsafe` pkg, coverage >95%, passes [fuzzing](#fuzzing-and-code-coverage) before each release, and etc.
 * __Small and self-contained__ -- compiles to under 0.5 MB and has no external dependencies.
 * __Standards-compliant__ -- supports [CBOR](https://tools.ietf.org/html/rfc7049), including [canonical CBOR encodings](https://tools.ietf.org/html/rfc7049#section-3.9) (RFC 7049 and [CTAP2](https://fidoalliance.org/specs/fido-v2.0-id-20180227/fido-client-to-authenticator-protocol-v2.0-id-20180227.html#ctap2-canonical-cbor-encoding-form)) with minor [limitations](#limitations).
+Like `encoding/json`, negative numbers that can't fit into Go's int64 are not supported and etc.

 fxamacker/cbor balances speed, safety, and compiled size.
 To keep size small, it avoids code generation.
 For safety, it avoids Go's `unsafe`.
 For speed, it uses **safe optimizations**: cache struct metadata, bypass `reflect` when appropriate, use `sync.Pool` to reuse transient objects, and etc.

 ## Current Status
 Version 1.x has:
 * __Stable API__ -- won't make breaking API changes.
 * __Stable requirements__ -- will always support Go v1.12.